 The company is expanding not just with the backpack but a whole range of products from bags to wallets and other accessories.

 Owing to the special features of the material and its success on crowdfunding platforms, the question of production comes up.
 You can’t help but wonder how such a product can be produced at scale when the company’s founder has admitted to the lack of many factories that can produce the products at scale.

 Takao remarks, “For now, it only can be made by hand, we have partnered with a craftsman in Taiwan.
 His team can produce a couple of thousands of these bags per month.”

 THE US MARKET

 In Japan, the company started by making wallets.
 However, as they explored other options the sling bag happened.
-It awakened the brilliance of these Japanese startup and the validation for the product has been with its crowdfunding campaigns.
+It awakened the brilliance of these Japanese startups and the validation for the product has been with its crowdfunding campaigns.